alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 - Met with Roche Senior Comms Manager to discuss better promoting partnership through Roche Comms
 - Met with DW to discuss Partnership Video
 - Set up new coffee bot and greeting message in the T-R Slack Workspace
+  * EK - This is a great thing try and encourage other to join in.
 - Continued drafting fellows docs
 - Drafting newsletter to send out on Friday
 - Invited some Roche people to attend the collab cafe- hoping to get them involved in TTW
+  * EK - All going great! - I reviewed the fellows docs so hope that is helpful!
+Do get BM to step in if there is an issue with doing this.

 #### What did you struggle with?
 - Turing admin round fellows programme